musa-atlihan/predictive-maintenance/README.md

 Time to failure (TTF) using Weibull distribution and recurrent neural networks in Keras.

 ## How to get the dataset?
-I am using a dataset from Microsoft that is composed of 5 csv files.
+I am using a dataset from Microsoft that is composed of 5 csv files (a dataset collected by [Fidan Boylu Uz](https://azure.microsoft.com/en-au/blog/author/fboylu/) from Microsoft).
 Please go to this [link](https://gallery.azure.ai/Experiment/Predictive-Maintenance-Implementation-Guide-Data-Sets-1) and follow to instructions to download the files.
 On the page, click the `Open in Studio` button and then: